-Discuss the grade with the instructor involved, and if unable to reach an agreement, make an appointment with the Chief Academic Officer and present all evidence relating to the grade.
-The final appeal will be made to the Chief Academic Officer, whose decision is final.
+Discuss the grade with the instructor involved, and if unable to reach an agreement, make an appointment with the Vice President of Academic Affairs and present all evidence relating to the grade.
+The final appeal will be made to the Vice President of Academic Affairs, whose decision is final.